 This year was the year of mirrors.
-My major “lessons learned”: The “St. James Way” is more than a cliché, there is always a teacher just around the corner, the mountain without peak really doesn’t have a peak.
+My major “lessons learned”: The “St. James Way” is more than a cliché; there is always a teacher just around the corner; the mountain without a peak really doesn’t have a peak.

 Caminar como el peregrino

-“You are lost,” a guy on the Camino Francés condenses my state of being on May 21 2018.
-A fresh breeze is chasing the clouds across the sky above La Faba, Spain – a tiny village on a hilltop roughly 150 k’s away from Santiago de Compostela.
+“You are lost,” a guy on the Camino Francés condenses my state of being on May 21 in 2018.
+A fresh breeze is chasing the clouds across the sky above La Faba, Spain, a tiny village on a hilltop roughly 150 k’s away from Santiago de Compostela.

 Tomasz himself walked different versions of “The Camino” already.
 He nearly made it a yearly ritual.
 This time he chose to walk the opposite direction.
-He started in Santiago de Compostela, the destination of thousands of pilgrims daily.
+He had started hiking in Santiago de Compostela, the destination of thousands of pilgrims daily.
 His goal was it to reach Bilbao – the northern coast of Spain.

-“You are tired of suffering,” this wise man kept poking the soft spots of my personality.
+“You are tired of suffering,” this wise man keeps poking the soft spots of my personality.
 That was exactly how I felt in this very moment.
 I was tired – tired of not having a home, tired of constant decision-making, tired of being alone.

 My voice got quiet; my smile faded; I turned inward.
 I couldn’t believe it.
 How could this happen?
-I thought I have learnt so much throughout the last years.
+I thought I have learnt so much throughout the past years.
 Within a couple of sentences this guy summed up what I define as the source of my pain now – a pain I could never really grasp.
-I realized that I knew nothing.

 Even if I’m promoting freedom and independence – deep inside of me I’m not allowing myself to be free.
 I’m still trying to control the future instead of enjoying the journey.
 I’m still attached to an image of myself – an idea that I can’t really “fulfill”, because it is simply not me.

 Well, Tomasz and me drank some homemade shots and way too much red wine on this.
 It turned out that we have a lot of things in common.
 He has been working in the media business all of his career – first as a video journalist and later on as a webdesigner.
-He could relate to my desire of finding a good work-life-balance in the (more or less) creative industry.
+He could relate to my desire of finding work-life-balance in the (more or less) creative industry.

 The first day I was literally killing it.
 After 26 k’s of walking off the hangover my head cleared.
-My first real stage of the camino ended at Albergue El Beso with full-on camino vegetarian dinner, a lot of laughs and insightful conversations.
-The next day I was the last hiker leaving the albergue after a long conversation with a woman from Germany about childhood, relationships and so on (classic “camino”).
+My first real stage of the camino ended at albergue ‘El Beso’ (‘The Kiss’) with full-on camino vegetarian dinner, lots of laughs and deep conversations.

 This was definitely my next lesson.
 “Okay, Uli.
 You walked around some islands and you climbed some mountains.
 Bravo!
 But this is not a competition.
 You are supposed to feel good on this journey.”
 Yes, I made the decision to take a rest day after only two days of walking on the camino.